pankaj0812/python-workspace/README.md

 ### Poetry

 Poetry helps us manage our Python dependencies.
-Poetry makes sure that we have same versions of our Python packages installed across environments such as develop, staging, and production.
-Furthermore, Poetry can be used to publish Python packages as well.
+Poetry makes sure that we have same versions of our Python dependencies installed across environments such as develop, staging, and production.
+Furthermore, Poetry can be used to publish Python dependencies as well.

 #### Installing Poetry